Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 The angels that watch over Jahannam

-“And those in the Fire will say to the keepers of Hell, ‘Supplicate your Lord to lighten for us a day from the punishment.’”
-(Quran 40:49).
-Allah refers to the angels as keepers or guards of hell.
+Allah refers to the angels as keepers or guards of hell in Surah Ghafir.
 This shows the amount of strength they have, if just 19 of them can look after the whole of hell-fire.

 The vastness of Jahannam

-From these pieces of evidence, we can reasonably ascertain that hell is going to be quite massive.
-If we consider the number of human beings on Earth and how they keep increasing and sinning, we will realize that this is no surprise.
+From this piece of evidence, we can reasonably ascertain that hell is going to be particularly massive.
+If we consider the number of human beings on Earth and how they keep increasing and sinning, we will realize that this is indeed no surprise.
 And, once the hell-fire’s inhabitants are all sent there, it will still have space for more.

 The gates of Jahannam

-“It has seven gates; for every gate is of them a portion designated.”
-(Quran 15:44).
-The hell-fire has seven different gates, through which people will enter it, based on their sins.
+The hell-fire has seven different gates (as described in Surah al-Hijr), through which people will enter it, based on their sins.

 The heat of Jahannam

-Allah states that for the inhabitants of the fire, there will be no relief and no lightening of the punishment. “…The punishment will not be lightened for them, nor will they be aided.”
-(Quran 2:86)
+Allah states in Surah al-Baqarah that for the inhabitants of the fire, there will be no relief and no lightening of the punishment.

 Food and drink in Jahannam

 Allah describes the terrible punishment that awaits the people of hell-fire in terms of food.
-“For them, there will be no food except from a poisonous, thorny plantwhich neither nourishes nor avails against hunger.”
-(Quran 88:6-7)
+In Surah Al-Ghashiyah, it’s described how they will be fed a poisonous plant with thorns that will not satisfy their hunger.

-The people of hell will be given various forms of boiling liquids to drink.
-Allah describes these people as, “Those who abide eternally in the Fire and are given to drink scalding water that will sever their intestines.”
-(Quran 47:15)
+The people of hell will evidently be given various forms of boiling liquids to drink.
+Allah describes these people in Surah Muhammad as the ones who will, without a doubt, be in the fire forever.
+They are given boiling water to drink which will destroy their intestines.

 Another drink that is mentioned for the people of hell is that which contains pus.
-“Before him is Hell, and he will be given a drink of purulent water.He will gulp it but will hardly [be able to] swallow it…” (Quran 14:16-17)
+Allah says in Surah Ibrahim that the wrongdoer will be given the drink, which he will gulp but he will barely be able to drink it.

 The least punishment in Jahannam